DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Experiment

 \subsection{End-to-end Control}

 In this section, we evaluate DriveGPT4 and its baselines for open-loop control signal prediction, specifically focusing on speed and turning angle.
-All methods are required to predict control signals for the next single frame based on sequential input.

-\paragraph{Evaluation Metrics.} Following previous works on control signal prediction, we use root mean squared error (RMSE) and threshold accuracies ($A_\tau$) for evaluation. $A_\tau$ measures the proportion of test samples with prediction errors lower than $\tau$.
+All methods are required to predict control signals for the next time step.
+Following previous works on control signal prediction, we use root mean squared error (RMSE) and threshold accuracies ($A_\tau$) for evaluation. $A_\tau$ measures the proportion of test samples with prediction errors lower than $\tau$.
 For a comprehensive comparison, we set $\tau$ with multiple values: $\{0.1,0.5,1.0,5.0\}$.

-\paragraph{Quantitative Results.} After removing samples with incorrect control signal labels, all other samples in the BDD-X testing set are used for control evaluation.
 The quantitative results for the previous state-of-the-art (SOTA) method ADAPT and DriveGPT4 are shown in Tab. \ref{control_compare}.
-DriveGPT4 achieves superior control prediction results.
+DriveGPT4 achieves superior results for both speed and turning angle predictions.